Restaurant Manager Visa Sponsorship Jobs in Idaho

 Are there state-specific considerations for restaurant manager visa sponsorship in Idaho?

 Idaho's relatively small population means fewer total sponsorship opportunities compared to major metro states, but competition for those roles can also be lower.
-Employers filing H-2B or H-1B petitions must meet Department of Labor prevailing wage requirements for Idaho, which reflect local market rates for restaurant management roles.
+Employers filing H-2B visa or H-1B visa petitions must meet Department of Labor prevailing wage requirements for Idaho, which reflect local market rates for restaurant management roles.
 Resort-driven markets like Sun Valley can shift hiring timelines around ski season, so understanding a target employer's operational calendar matters when timing applications.

 What is the prevailing wage for sponsored restaurant manager jobs in Idaho?